-Your marketing organization needs to determine its own suite of ROI measurements that make sense for your corporate goals.
-In this respect, your suite of metrics is similar to curating the right set of KPIs.
-Some areas to start with are: ROI by product line ROI by channel Cost-per metrics ROI by campaign ROMI for the entire marketing department
+Your marketing organization need make sense for your corporate g right set of KPIs.
+Some areas to goals.
+In this respect, your suite ROI by product line ✓ Cost-per metrics✓ ROI by camp ROMI for the entire marketing department

 The reason that you need more than one ROI measurement is similar to why you shouldn't be using single-touch attribution.
-Spoiler alert!
-If you focus only on one measurement you run the risk of creating a bias or confirming an existing bias.
+Spoiler alert: If you focus only on one measurement you run the risk of creating a bias or confirming an existing bias.
 If you're trying to understand how to create impact and drive revenue, why would you purposely exclude data that will better inform your decision making?
 You can't know where you will drive the most impact unless you're taking a realistic look at what is working and what is not.